pulumi/pulumi/docs/languages.md

-Examples of existing efforts to define such a subset in JavaScript, simply as an illustration, include: [Gatekeeper]( https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gatekeeper_tr.pdf), [ADsafe]( http://www.adsafe.org/), [Caja](https://github.com/google/caja), [WebPPL](http://dippl.org/chapters/02-webppl.html), [Deterministic.js](https://deterministic.js.org/) and even JavaScript's own [strict mode]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
+Examples of existing efforts to define such a subset in JavaScript, simply as an illustration, include: [Gatekeeper]( https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/gatekeeper_tr.pdf), [ADsafe]( http://www.adsafe.org/), [Caja](https://github.com/google/caja), [WebPPL](http://dippl.org/chapters/02-webppl.html), [Deterministic.js](https://deterministic.js.org/), and even JavaScript's own [strict mode]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 There are also multiple attempts to catalogue sources of nondeterminism in [JavaScript]( https://github.com/burg/timelapse/wiki/Note-sources-of-nondeterminism) and [its variants]( https://github.com/WebAssembly/design/blob/master/Nondeterminism.md).

-MuMLs may in fact use 3rd party packages, but they must be blessed by the MuML compiler for your language of choice.
-This either means recompiling packages from source -- and dealing with the possibility that they fail to compile.
-Or, preferably, using a package that has already been pre-compiled using a MuML compiler, likely in MuIL format, in which case you are guaranteed that it will work without any unexpected difficulties.
+MuMLs may in fact consume 3rd party packages (e.g., from NPM, Pip, or elsewhere), but they must be blessed by the MuML compiler for your language of choice.
+This means recompiling packages from source -- and dealing with the possibility that they will fail to compile if they perform illegal operations -- or, preferably, using a package that has already been pre-compiled using a MuML compiler, likely in MuIL format, in which case you are guaranteed that it will work without any unexpected difficulties.
+The Mu Hub contains precompiled packages in this form for easy consumption.

 Each MuML description is *compiled* into a MuIL module.